w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ### Nested Proxy Calls

 As the term suggests, nested proxy calls are proxy calls within proxy calls.
 Such calls are needed if there are proxied accounts that are proxies themselves.
-In the example diagram below, Alice has a stash account that has a staking proxy account, Anon.
-Anon is an anonymous proxy, a proxied account originally spawned by Charly that is now a any proxy of Anon and signs everything on its behalf.
+In the example diagram below, Alice has a stash account that has a _staking_ proxy account, _Anon_. _Anon_ is an _anonymous_ proxy, a proxied account originally spawned by Charly that is now an _any_ proxy of _Anon_ and signs everything on its behalf.

 ![nested proxy calls 2x](../assets/nested_proxy_calls_2x.png)